 The rapid evolution of Internet and the incorporation of digital products and services to all aspects of daily life has brought about an equivalent increase in cyber threats, most of them being identity and credential-based.
 IAM can help, but organizations must get their implementations right.
 Here are some IAM trends we have identified for 2023.

-Two-step authentication or two-step verification (2FA) has become the identity verification system of choice for many organizations.
+Two-step authentication or two-factor verification (2FA) has become the identity verification system of choice for many organizations.
 However, it is a method that creates friction with the end-user, needs a learning curve and rises security concerns.
 Biometrics can help solve these issues.